 The recipe makes about 7 cups of frosting, enough to pipe on 48 cupcakes or frost and fill a 3-layer cake.
 Feel free to scale the recipe down or freeze the leftover frosting if you can't use it all at once.

 "Italian Meringue: It is amazing how these simple ingredients turn into a not-too-sweet smooth and fluffy frosting!
 The last stage of mixing takes a little patience because it does thin out and get lumpy looking, but the frosting smooths out nicely and it gets quite thick." — Diana Rattray

 Gather the ingredients.

-In the meantime, place the egg whites and salt into a the bowl of an electric stand mixer fitted with a whisk attachment.
+Meanwhile, put the egg whites and salt into a the bowl of a stand mixer fitted with the whisk attachment.
 Whisk on medium speed until the whites become frothy.

-In a steady stream, slowly add the remaining sugar to the bowl of the stand mixer until fully combined.
+With the mixer running, in a slow, steady stream, add the remaining 1/3 granulated sugar to the bowl of the stand mixer.
 Increase the speed to high and continue to whisk until the mixture reaches medium-stiff peaks.
-Turn off the mixer and wait for the sugar syrup to reach 238 F.

-Switch the mixer to the paddle attachment, then slowly add the cubed butter, a couple tablespoons at a time, with the mixer set to medium until the butter is fully incorporated, smooth, and fluffy.
+Switch to the paddle attachment.
+With the mixer on medium speed, slowly add the cubed butter a couple pieces at a time until the butter is fully incorporated, smooth, and fluffy before adding the next addition.
 The mixture may seem to resemble the texture of cottage cheese or thin out at moments as you add the butter, but continue to whip the mixture and it will thicken to smooth, firm peaks.

-Add the vanilla, then continue to mix until everything comes together into a beautiful silky smooth buttercream.
+Add the vanilla, continuing to mix until everything comes together into a beautiful silky smooth buttercream.

 - Use a candy thermometer to ensure the sugar syrup reaches the correct temperature of 238 F. Although it might be tempting, don't stir the syrup as it's cooking, or the sugar will crystalize.